-If you’re fond of the color purple, then here are twelve (12) of the mesmerizing animals that feature this majestic color in their biology.
+If you’re fond of the color purple, then here are twelve (12) of the purple animals that feature this majestic color in their biology.

 What are Purple Animals?